-This is not an apple to apple comparison which was my intent.
-In this review, I wanted to point out and highlight what the advantages are of choosing the flagship model over a less expensive model in Samsung’s premium lineup of QLED 4K HDR TVs.
+This is not an apples-to-apples comparison which was my intent.
+In this review, I wanted to point out and highlight the advantages of choosing the flagship model over a less expensive model in Samsung’s premium lineup of QLED 4K HDR TVs.

 I recently had the opportunity to do a hands-on evaluation with both of these TVs.
 But before I get to the actual comparison, I will give a run-down of key features for the Q90R.
 Since I’ve already posted a thorough review of the Q70R, I will not mention its features or stand-alone performance in this review.
 I will, however, speak about its performance and how it compares to the Q90R in the performance section below.
 Check out the full QN65Q70R review here.

 Available Screen sizes:

 Check current prices on these QLED TVs at Amazon.com

 - Direct Full Array 16X LED backlight with Ultimate UHD Dimming (local dimming) – Q70R uses Direct Full Array 4X backlight with local dimming -The 65″ QN65Q90R’s panel grid has nearly 500 independently controllable LED zones

 - Quantum HDR 16X (HDR10, HDR10+, and HLG) for extended picture contrast and brightness when viewing HDR content – Q70R uses Quantum HDR 8X

 - Ultra Viewing Angle technology prevents contrast and color saturation loss when viewing the TV at wide viewing angles (this feature is not available on the Q70R)

 - Ultra Black Elite filter – increases contrast and enhances black levels (not available on Q70R)